Content on this page was generated by AI and has not been manually reviewed.

 Are there any safety considerations when sharing animated icons?

 Avoid flashing or strobing effects that could trigger discomfort for sensitive users.
 Keep motion subtle and non-distracting to maintain a safe viewing experience.
+The ultimate guide how to make roles for your discord server that will keep your members engaged 2026

 If you’re ready to experiment, start with a simple concept and a short, subtle loop.
 You’ll learn quickly what works for your community and what doesn’t, and you can iterate toward something that feels distinctly yours.